-At the University of Rhylanor, Mikah and Zimzod had finished their presentation, and were led from the auditorium as the eleven different institutions began considering how much they’d be able to offer for access to the Knight's data.
+At the University of Rhylanor, Mikah and Zimzod had finished their presentation, and were led from the auditorium as the eleven different institutions, including the University of Rhylanor themselves, began considering how much they’d be able to offer for access to the Knight's data.
 They were escorted to a well-appointed office belonging to Dr. Thrauld, where drinks and food were laid out for them.
 They were also joined by some Senior UR scientists.
 As they relaxed, the doctors asked about the Knight's plans in-system?
 Why they came to the Rhylanor system, and what they'd like to do while visiting?
 Mikah said they were there to meet with Duke Leonard of Rhylanor.
 To get his confirmation on their Knighthoods.
 She said they’d also like to explore a bit, see the sights, attend a few parties.
 Mikah said they'd especially like to see the Ancient artifact on-world.

 When the artifact was mentioned, Doctor Thrauld asked if they'd seen it before?
 Mikah and Zimzod said only a few in their crew had, and they had not personally.
 The conversation then turned to how exciting it was, and how much they would enjoy a visit.
 One of the professors sparked up a portable computer and started pulling up pictures.
 Mikah and Zimzod realized they had been taken inside the artifact, despite that being highly illegal!
 Zimzod tried to intimidate the man into copying the pictures and videos for them.
 The academic laughed and made it clear Zimzod was not an authority, or even a threat on this score.
 For her part, Mikah simply looked over at Zimzod and said, "Be Nice."